Cottage extension in Provence

 The walls were set up in masonry using local stone.
 Their inertia makes it possible to limit energy consumption by ensuring both summer comfort and winter comfort.
 The openings have been designed to frame the views towards the hills while limiting solar gains as much as possible.

 Favouring raw materials, the interior walls were coated with lime and waxed concrete was applied to all the floors, creating a soft and luminous atmosphere.
-Antique cabinet doors have been mounted in the set of partitions to create built-in cupboards.
+Antique cabinet doors have been mounted in the partitions to create built-in cupboards.